 A container seal must bear the ISO 17712: 2013 certificate to be used for container transport worldwide.
 The Cable Seal 500 has been officially tested and approved by the American company Dayton T. Brown.
-The container seal has been tested and approved by this independent company.

 The certification process consists of two aspects, namely the inspection of the seal and the control of the production process of the seal.
 The High Security Seals are checked on a number of aspects.
 The seal must, among other things, bear the name of the factory.
 The seal must also be provided with a unique imprint and ascending numbering.
 Another essential aspect is the letter “H” which stands for High Security.
 This letter must be clearly visible on the seal.

 Furthermore, the seal must be provided with a number of properties to prevent fraud.
-For example, the seal must have a minimum breaking strength, so that the seal cannot be opened by hand.
+For example, the seal must have a minimum breaking strength, so the seal cannot be opened by hand.
 Every component is tested at the Dayton T. Brown Research Center.

 In addition to certifying the Cable Seal 500, the production process and internal quality controls are also examined.
 Every container seal must be reliable and meet the strict ISO standards.
 An ISO17712: 2013 seal is also called a High Security Seal.